My two-year anniversary is fast approaching and I cannot believe I am still blogging!

 Who knew I was also in need of healing?

 I know many women hide in one way or the other behind their clothes.
 But I would like to encourage anyone who has reduced or eliminated colour from their life to seek a way to bring it back.
-I have always shunned the limit light and being center stage.
+I have always shunned the lime light and being center stage.
 Comfort was to be the one at the back or the one lost in the crowd.

 But not anymore.
 Now its just about a focus and determined mind and doing what needs to be done.
 Its funny, by recognising the importance of colour in my life that day I recovered a part of me.
 A part I was hiding and no longer acknowledging.